-When I contacted one of the founders of the Somali Kitchen, Abderazzaq, he had no doubt I would enjoy Somali food.
+When we contacted one of the founders of the Somali Kitchen, Abderazzaq, he had no doubt we would enjoy Somali food.
 And he was right.
-Weeks of dedicated desktop research has helped me to frame a snapshot of what Somali food is all about at an introductory level.
-I therefore give you a list of Somali foods to try.
+Weeks of dedicated desktop research has helped us to frame a snapshot of what Somali food is all about at an introductory level.
+We, therefore, give you a list of Somali foods to try.

-Bariis iskukaris, I would say, is very similar to a rice dish called pilau.
-It is seasoned with fragrant spices and cooked in meat broth and generally speaking, tomatoes are added to the dish, just the way the Somali Kitchen does it, making for a superbly tasty meal.
+Bariis iskukaris, we would say, is very similar to a rice dish called pilau.
+It is seasoned with fragrant spices and cooked in a meat broth and generally speaking, tomatoes are added to the dish, making for a superbly tasty meal.

-I can not say much mre about this dish other than tell you it is just as easy to make as pancake.
+We can not say much more about this dish other than tell you it is just as easy to make as a pancake.

-Anjero is similar to the Ethiopian injera with the main different being the size and how it is eaten.
-Anjero is usually a fraction of the size of injera and Somalis love to eat it with honey spred drizzled over it.
+Anjero is similar to the Ethiopian injera with the main difference being the size and how it is eaten.
+Anjero is usually a fraction of the size of injera and Somalis love to eat it with honey spread drizzled over it.

-Halwa or xalwo is a festive sweet treat reserved for special occasions, and is quotidian wedding treat.
-With the main ingredients including sugar, butter and oil, this may be a trreat you would only want to indulge into once a while.
-For a manageable recipe, try this one over at Xawaash.
+Halwa or xalwo is a festive sweet treat reserved for special occasions and is quotidian wedding treat.
+With the main ingredients including sugar, butter, and oil, this may be a treat you would only want to indulge into once a while.

 Who wouldn't enjoy a cup of tea?

-Sabaayad is a flat bread, the Somali version of chapati.
-It is yet another Somali dish which can be eaten for breafast, lunch or dinner.
-The Somali Kitchen cleverly paired together sabaayad and a dried meat delicacy to make a breakast on the go!
+Sabaayad is a flatbread, the Somali version of chapati.
+It is yet another Somali dish which can be eaten for breakfast, lunch or dinner.
+If paired together sabaayad and a dried meat delicacy to make a breakfast on the go!